chiralhat/fpga-pulses/README.md

 ## Setup
 In order to compile and program the board, I recommend the use of the open source [YosysHQ](https://github.com/YosysHQ/) tools.
 The provided Makefile assumes their use, particularly yosys and nextpnr.
+Run `make all` to compile the configuration, `make prog` to program the board with the current binary, or `make all prog` to compile and then program in one step.

 ### USB Communication
 The default EEPROM configuration on some ECP5 boards is slightly wrong, and doesn't allow USB communication with the board.